Epson R-D1 vs Panasonic FZ80

 It is notable that the FZ80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the R-D1 does not provide wifi capability.

 Studio photographers will appreciate that the Epson R-D1 (unlike the FZ80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the R-D1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the R-D1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the R-D1 from Epson.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Epson and Panasonic websites.
+Further information on the features and operation of the R-D1 and FZ80 can be found, respectively, in the Epson R-D1 Manual (free pdf) or the online Panasonic FZ80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Epson R-D1 and the Panasonic FZ80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.